maalbaneze/Melos/README.md

 Project Title:  Melos

-Team Members: Kenus, Phi, Dennis, Michael
+Team Members: Kenus, Phi-Hai, Dennis, Michael

 Project Description: An app for finding the right music based on a user’s music preferences, mood, and the weather.